-- Add a dashing and happy profile picture.
+Add a dashing and happy profile picture.
+For that, you can try Picsart’s profile picture maker.
 Make sure your face is visible in it.

-- The LinkedIn background photo is another tool to brand your profile and make it stand out from the competition.
+The LinkedIn background photo is another tool to brand your profile and make it stand out.

 Publishing snackable content has become a new rage on LinkedIn.
 Post expert snippets daily, and you can become a star on this platform.

-To spice up LinkedIn content, try experimenting with different content formats like polls, memes, and image posts.
+Try experimenting with different content formats like polls, memes, and image posts to spice up LinkedIn content.
 Here are some ideas for your LinkedIn content calendar:

-- You did something different, and it worked—create a post and share it.
+You did something different, and it worked—create and share a post.
 Here’s an interesting example: